 Here’s what you need to know about the best Michigan online sports betting apps.

-DraftKings Sportsbook is an online sports betting industry leader.
+DraftKings Michigan App is an online sports betting industry leader.
 It entered the Michigan market through a June 2020 deal with Bay Mills Resort & Casino with which it will also offer a retail sports betting operation.
-More than its well-known brand name built during its DFS dominance, the DraftKings app supports a sleek interface that is with rife a variety of sports wagering markets.
+More than its well-known brand name built during its DFS dominance, the DraftKings app supports a sleek interface that is rife with a variety of sports wagering markets.

-Along with DraftKings, FanDuel Sportsbook is another industry leader that figures to make big moves in the Michigan market.
+FanDuel Michigan App is another industry leader that has already made big moves in the Michigan market.
 FanDuel, which is in Michigan via a partnership with MotorCity Casino, also built its brand and a massive following during the DFS boom and has parlayed that momentum into a fast start in the legal U.S. sports betting scene.

 In our view, FanDuel Sportsbook may offer the best pound-for-pound online sports betting experience.
 At the heart of its success is an aesthetically smooth app that offers a tremendous breadth of bet types across dozens of sports leagues.
 Despite such extensive betting options, the app is both easy to use and navigate, making wagers easy to place and manage.

-With numerous factors in working in its favor, FOX Bet should do well right from the jump in Michigan.
+With numerous factors working in its favor, FOX Bet Michigan has had a successful start in Michigan.
 FOX Bet hooked on in the state with Little Traverse Bay Bands of Odawa Indians Gaming Authority in early January.
-The pact will allow The Stars Group a skin to operate its FOX Bet app via the Odawa Casino located in Petoskey.
+The pact allows The Stars Group a skin to operate its FOX Bet app via the Odawa Casino located in Petoskey.